-The overhaul of information and misinformation being shared regarding the COVID-19 pandemic can be exhausting and quiet, well, overwhelming.
+The overhaul of information and misinformation being shared regarding the COVID-19 pandemic can be exhausting and quite, well, overwhelming.
 Is it a common cold?
 Is it the flu?

 In the midst of all this, can the natural world of holistic medicine come into play here?

-Researchers have been discussing whether or not cannabinoids, mostly cannabidiol (CBD), have the capacity to kill viruses or stop its continuation.
+Researchers have been discussing whether or not cannabinoids have the capacity to kill viruses or stop its continuation.

 I’m sure you’re wondering, is there evidence to support such claims?
 Can CBD help with viral infections?
 Is there even such a thing?